DHTMLX/docs-todolist/docs/guides/loading_data.md

 });
 ~~~

-## Saving and restoring state
+## Save and restore state

-To save the current state of a To Do, use the [`serialize()`](api/methods/serialize_method.md) method.
-It converts the data of the To Do List into a JSON object.
+To save the current state of a To Do List, use the [`serialize()`](api/methods/serialize_method.md) method.
+The method converts the data of the To Do List into a JSON object.
+The snippet below stores the serialized state:

 ~~~js
 const state = list.serialize();